Prepayment meter households urged to get energy support vouchers before deadline

 All households were eligible for the Government’s Energy Bills Support Scheme, which paid £400 in six instalments of £66 or £67 over the winter.

-Some customers did not receive them, while others have struggled to redeem them.
+Some customers did not get them while others have struggled to redeem them.

 Customers need to visit a post office or PayPoint with their Energy Bills Support vouchers and identification before June 30.

-Those on a traditional prepayment meter who have not received the vouchers, or are unsure of how to redeem them, or need a voucher to be reissued, should contact their supplier.
+Those on a traditional prepayment meter who have not received the vouchers, are unsure of how to redeem them or need a voucher to be reissued should contact their supplier.

-Latest figures show the number of vouchers cashed in has reached an all-time high of 83%, with prepayment meter users so far claiming nearly £650 million under the scheme.
+The number of vouchers cashed in has reached an all-time high of 83%, with prepayment meter users so far claiming nearly £650 million under the scheme, the latest figures show.

-The figures, published earlier this month, show that for the sixth month in a row London had the lowest redemption rate, with more than 650,000 vouchers still unused at the end of March.
+For the sixth month running, London had the lowest redemption rate, with more than 650,000 vouchers still unused at the end of March, the numbers, published earlier this month, show.

 Energy minister Amanda Solloway said: “We’ve made huge strides in getting nearly £650 million from our Energy Bills Support Scheme out to prepayment meter customers, often in the homes that need it most.